Obie Award

-The Obie Awards or Off-Broadway Theater Awards are annual awards given since 1956 by The Village Voice newspaper to theater artists and groups involved in off-Broadway and off-off-Broadway productions in New York City.
-Starting just after the 2014 ceremony, the American Theatre Wing became the joint presenter and administrative manager of the Obie Awards.
+The Obie Awards or Off-Broadway Theater Awards are annual awards given to theater artists and groups involved in off-Broadway and off-off-Broadway productions in New York City.
 The Obie Awards are considered off-Broadway's highest honor, similar to the Tony Awards for Broadway productions.
+The awards were presented by The Village Voice from 1956 to 2020, and have been presented by the American Theatre Wing since 2014.